EvgeniiTitov/coding-practice/coding_practice/sample_problems/SUMMARIES.md

     _generate_combinations(i, curr_combination, combinations)
     curr_combination.pop()
 ```
-Dont accumulate numbers in a list (curr_combination), pass a sum of them already as a parameter
+Don't accumulate numbers in a list (curr_combination), pass a sum of them already as a parameter

 ---